UnnamedMoose/serialMonitor/README.md

 - a button used to update the list of available ports (e.g. after resetting the physical connection)
 - text boxes used to update the refresh rate of the GUI and the conenction Baud rate
+- allows raw byte or hex code output as well as ascii strings to be parsed

 ## Requirements